 Choosing Your Style

 Before even writing your research paper reference list for that science fair or research project, you need to know the style that you’ll be using.
-Not only will this be determined by your teacher or professor but by the type of research project paper you’re creating.
+Not only will this be determined by your teacher or professor, but also by the type of research project paper you’re creating.

 College projects might be in a number of different styles, depending on the type of project.
-MLA and APA are prevalent as are Turabian/Chicago.
-Harvard is another popular style that might be used to creation the reference list, if you use a lot of informational sources.
+MLA and APA are prevalent, as are Turabian/Chicago.
+Harvard is another popular style that might be used to create the reference list, if you use a lot of informational sources.